 Being U/U at UCI!

-The Undergraduate/Undeclared Advising Program includes two key components to promote a successful transition and development during the first or second year at UCI:
+The Undergraduate/Undeclared Advising Program includes two key programs and services to promote a successful transition to UCI and eventually into a major:

-There are also a variety of other programs offered through the Undergraduate/Undeclared Advising Program to enhance students’ experiences at UCI, including:
+There are also a variety of other courses, programs, and resources offered through the Undergraduate/Undeclared Advising Program to enhance students’ experiences at UCI, including: